French horn in jazz: Gil Evans' influence

-After working with Claude Thornhill and arranging for his orchestra, he began arranging for Miles Davis.
+After working with Claude Thornhill and arranging for his orchestra, Gil Evans began arranging for Miles Davis.
 In 1948 the Miles Davis Nonet was formed with a sound completely unlike anything jazz listeners had heard before.
 The original idea for the nonet was to achieve a sound like the Thornhill Orchestra but with fewer personnel.
 The group sent jazz off into a new path away from the huge big band, which was popular at the time.
 However they did adopt the new instrumentation with French horn, which would stay in Evans’ arrangements throughout the rest of his career.

 The Miles Davis Nonet recorded “Birth of the Cool” from January 1949 until March 1950 and rotated through three different French horn players on the recordings, Gunther Schuller, Junior Collins and Sandy Siegelstein.

 Gil Evans continued to arrange and compose after he left Miles Davis.
 He created a larger jazz orchestra, upwards of 16 musicians.
 Evans arranged and recorded well into the 1980s.
 Most of his recordings with his orchestra incorporated French horn and other non-traditional jazz instruments.
 Evans allowed for French horn players to have a more stable role in playing and recording jazz.